PTIP-App/whoop-proxy-starter2/README.md

 A tiny Node.js server that connects to your WHOOP account and exposes simple endpoints your custom ChatGPT can call via Actions.

+The proxy keeps a persistent connection to the WHOOP API and retries transient failures to pull data quickly when requested.

 ## Environment Variables
 - `WHOOP_CLIENT_ID` – from WHOOP developer portal
 - `WHOOP_CLIENT_SECRET` – from WHOOP developer portal